Physics Our research: impact & commercialisation

 Our research has enormous impact beyond the fundamental science.
-The UK Research Excellence Framework 2014 rated 80% of our impact case studies as 4*, that is outstanding in their reach and their significance.
-For significance of impact, the department came second of all physics departments in the UK.
+The UK Research Excellence Framework 2021 rated 75% of our impact case studies as world-leading, with the highest impact quality profile in Scotland.

 Recent success stories